Integrations

 }

-If you prefer to add the script manually:
+If you prefer not to use the React component, add the script in pages/_document.tsx:

 export default function Document() {